Harsha0651/Targeting_inactive_users/README.md

 - 🎯 These users are ideal candidates for re-engagement campaigns.

 ## 📈 Power BI Integration
-- Power BI is directly connected to the Gold Lakehouse SQL endpoint
+- Power BI is directly connected to the Gold Lakehouse SQL endpoint.
 - Marketing users can explore:
-  - Correlations between enquiries and visits
+  - Correlations between enquiries and visits.
-  - Drop-off trends post-engagement
+  - Drop-off trends post-engagement.
-  - Channel-wise performance analysis
+  - Channel-wise performance analysis.

-## ✅ Key Outcomes
-- 🛠️ Built an end-to-end ETL pipeline using Microsoft Fabric
-- 🔄 Integrated raw data from APIs into Bronze Lakehouse
-- 🧹 Cleaned and merged into a unified Silver table
-- 🏗️ Modelled star schema in Gold Lakehouse
-- 📊 Enabled self-service analytics with Power BI
-- 🎯 Delivered actionable insights to marketing teams for user retargeting

 ## ETL Pipeline Overview
 <img width="1512" alt="Image" src="https://github.com/user-attachments/assets/d3e9ac62-2800-4d38-9b0d-93a8c78de159" />

+## ✅ Key Outcomes
+- 🛠️ Built an end-to-end ETL pipeline using Microsoft Fabric.
+- 🔄 Integrated raw data from APIs into Bronze Lakehouse.
+- 🧹 Cleaned and merged into a unified Silver table.
+- 🏗️ Modelled star schema in Gold Lakehouse.
+- 📊 Enabled self-service analytics with Power BI.
+- 🎯 Delivered actionable insights to marketing teams for user retargeting.

+## 💡 Skills Gained
+- Microsoft Fabric (Lakehouse, Data Factory, OneLake).
+- Data Modeling with Star Schema.
+- PySpark transformations and structured streaming concepts.
+- Building real-time and batch pipelines.
+- SQL optimization and logic building.
+- Dashboarding and storytelling with Power BI.
+- End-to-end project orchestration and deployment.

+## 📌 Conclusion
+This project gave me hands-on experience building a real-world data pipeline that unifies cross-platform activity data and transforms it into strategic business insights.
+It sharpened my technical and storytelling skills and demonstrated how Microsoft Fabric can power modern, intelligent marketing operations.